AlexKrechmer/unicorn-naabu/README.md

                 projectdiscovery.io
 </pre>⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Unicorn Scan

-Unicorn Scan is a fast, easy-to-use network port scanner built on Naabu, with enhanced readability, colorful output, and a unicorn twist.
+Unicorn Scan is a fast, easy-to-use network port scanner built on Naabu, with enhanced readability and a unicorn twist.
 Perfect for security enthusiasts, students, and pentesters who want both speed and style in their scans.

-Features
+Features:

 Lightning-fast port scanning using Naabu as a backend.

-Colorized, easy-to-read output:

-Open ports highlighted in green

-Closed ports in gray

-Filtered ports in yellow

-Other info and scan metadata in cyan
+Naabu for fast port discovery

-Automatic Nmap service/version detection for all discovered ports.
+Automatic hand-off to Nmap for service/version detection

-Spinner animation while scanning to track progress.

-Verbose mode for detailed insights.

-Minimal setup: Just one binary to run.

-Quick presets:

--fast → scans common ports (80, 443)

--full → scans all TCP ports (-p-)

-Unique unicorn theme adds.
-Quick Start – Copy & Scan
+Clean summary line with all open ports

+Optional ASCII art (because style points matter)

+---

-Run this to clone, build, and scan a target in one go:
+# Run this to clone, build, and scan a target in one go:

-# Clone the repo
 ```git clone https://github.com/alexkrechmer/unicorn-naabu.git```

 ```cd unicorn-naabu```